softpano/admutils/README.md

 # Preannoncement of admutils -- softpanorama collection of potentially useful utilities

-Currently we plan to include the follwoign (this plan subject to change without notice):
+Currently we plan to include the following written by me over the years utilities (this plan subject to change without notice):

 1. etcdiff -- Creates tar file and  displays files changes since previous invocations and differences.
 Can be used as a stage to GIT or for the control of actions of multiple sysadmins with the utlity etcpolice.
 1. dormant_user_stats -- list users who were inactiove for the specified number of days (defualt is 365).
 Calculates i-nodes usage too.